History of High Speed 2

+Work on Phase 1 began in 2019, with passenger services planned to commence in 2026.

+The route to Leeds was cancelled in November 2021, with the eastern branch cut back to end at East Midlands Parkway railway station, south of Nottingham.
+In June 2022 the link to the West Coast Main Line at Golborne south of Wigan was cancelled.
+In October 2023, the route to Manchester was cancelled, leaving only phase 1, the route from London to Handsacre running onto the WCML with a branch to Birmingham.

 Background

-High-speed rail has been expanding across Europe since the 1980s, with several member countries – notably France, Spain and Germany – investing heavily in new lines capable of operating at over 170 mph.
+High-speed rail has been expanding across Europe since the 1980s, with several countries – notably France, Spain and Germany – investing heavily in new lines capable of operating at over 170 mph.
 In 2009 there were reportedly 3480 mi of high-speed line in operation in Europe; a further 2160 mi were under construction and another 5280 mi were planned.